correia/Radar-FB7216070/README.md

 Two seconds after you initiate the transition, the application request a scene refresh to simulate sync data coming in off the network that requires a UI state update.

+On an iPad, this bug can also happen if a scene session refresh is made while in 2-up mode, and moving the splitter.

 ### Expected Results:

 The UI state updates.
 (In this sample app, there should be no visual change.)